 The Star Wars phenomenon was just about to hit our city.
-It was school holidays, my friend Rick and I had scheduled to be one of the first to experience the adventure.
-We had organised to meet at 8 am and quey to get our tickets in the Hay Street Mall, Perth, Western Australia.
+It was the school holidays, My friend Rick and I had scheduled to be one of the first to experience the adventure.
+We had organised to meet at 8 am and queue to get our tickets in the Hay Street Mall, Perth, Western Australia.
 We had met in Tasmania in our first year of Primary School; we have been friends ever since.
 Like all great adventures, there was a twist.
-In the last minute, my parents banned me from going.
-The families religion believed going to the movies was a sin.
+At the last minute, my parents banned me from going.
+The family’s religion believed going to the movies was a sin.
 It would corrupt us and lead to sex; everything that would corrupt us would lead to sex.
 Ahh, the days of formal religion.

 Rick and I did see it together.
 Rick for the second time.
 I still remember his excitement as he waited to see my reaction to the opening sequence, with the hug battle cruiser appearing over our heads.

 Ten years later.
-I had moved to Melbourne from Sydney.
-My Dad was no longer a minister had moved the rest of the family to Melbourne.
+I moved to Melbourne from Sydney.
+My Dad was no longer a minister and had moved the rest of the family to Melbourne.
 My parents had to start again in their middle fifties.
-My sister was a Uni, and my younger brother early high school.
+My sister was at Uni, and my younger brother was at school.
 We had all banded together to help my parents start again.

 It was Melbourne Cup Day.
-A day Melbourne takes off for a horse race.
-I was a home reading the paper – remember this is the 80’s.
+That day, Melbourne takes off for a horse race.
+I was at home reading the paper – remember this was the 80s.
 With surprise, I saw that there was a one-off “Star Wars Day” at the City Hoyts Cinema.
 They were looking to take advantage of the holiday crowds.
 I’d never seen “The Empire Strikes Back” or “The Return of the Jedi”.
-My Brother and I had seen “A New Hope” together but never on the BIG SCREEN.
+My brother and I had seen “A New Hope” together but never on the BIG SCREEN.
 We had the Trilogy on the BIG screen and a whole day to see them.
-We were Off.
+We were off.
 It was 10:00 am, and the first movie started at 10:30.
 We had to move quickly.
 We saw the last thirty minutes of “A New Hope“.
-It got us back into the story, and we in for another 6 hours of adventure.
-We came out looking for Darth Vader on every corner.
+It got us back into the story, and we were in for another 6 hours of adventure.
+We came out looking for Darth Vader at every corner.

-From then on have always seen Star Wars together.
+From then on, we have always watched Star Wars together.
 We saw the re-releases, everyone.
 We were in the midnight session for “The Phantom Menace” and likewise for “The Attack of the Clones.” – the day they opened.

 Then – my brother moved to England.

 We managed to organise “Revenge of the Sith” around his return for a holiday.
 It took some work, but we did it.
-It is a memorable experience we share together.
-We will not see a Star Wars Movie unless the other is watching with us.
+It was a memorable experience we shared together.
+We will not see a Star Wars movie unless the other is watching with us.

 So we improved the Tradition.